-SEO Writing: Mastering the Basics and Becoming a Great SEO Writer
+SEO Copywriting, What is SEO Writing?: Mastering the Basics and Becoming a Great SEO Content Writer.

 Table of contents